4mitabh/easy_upgrade/README.md

 Android relies on Play Console priority because Play Core does not expose the new app's semver string — only its `versionCode` and the priority you configure.
 Priority is also Google's recommended signal.

-### No custom dialog on Android

-Play Core renders its own UI for both flows:
+## What the user sees

+- **iOS** — an auto-detected Material or Cupertino dialog (or your own widget, via `dialogBuilder`).
-- **Immediate**: full-screen Google-branded blocking update screen.
+- **Android, immediate** — Play Core's full-screen, Google-branded blocking update screen.
-- **Flexible**: silent background download; we call `completeUpdate()` when the download finishes, which triggers Play's native restart prompt.
+- **Android, flexible** — silent background download; when it finishes, Play's native restart prompt appears.

-The auto-detected Material/Cupertino dialog is only used on iOS.
+Android UI is owned by Play Core by design — Google requires their UI for in-app updates, so there is no custom-dialog escape hatch on Android.

 ## Customization

+All parameters are optional.
+The defaults are tuned for the common case.

 ```dart
 EasyUpgrade(